When young kids and teenagers first develop Alopecia Areata, it affects the entire family.

-Firstly, the rapid changes to one’s physical appearance during AA can have a huge effect on self-image and identity.
-If a child or teen is feeling upheaval about who they are as a person due to the emotional impact of AA, having interests and hobbies to fall back on can be extremely affirming.
-Not only does succeeding in activities and interests give us a sense of achievement and confidence, it also helps us to define who we are.
+The rapid changes to one’s physical appearance during AA can have a huge effect on self-image and identity.
+If a child or teen feels distressed about their identity due to AA, interests and hobbies to fall back on can be affirming.
+Succeeding in activities and interests give us a sense of achievement and confidence.
+It also helps us to define who we are.
 Sure, we might be bald now, but we’re no different.
-We’re still a soccer player, artist, gymnast, girl guide, musician, photographer…
+We’re still a soccer player, artist, gymnast, girl guide, musician, photographer… You get the idea.

-Secondly, staying engaged in hobbies and activities, particularly ones with a team or social component, help to build our child a supportive network to rely on.
+The other reason for staying engaged in connecting with the support network.
+Hobbies and activities, particularly ones with a team or social element, help to build children a supportive community.
 Having alopecia can feel very isolating, especially if you don’t know anyone else with the condition.
-Building strong social connections through participation in sports or the arts or schooling can really help to combat any feelings of isolation.
+Building strong social connections can help to combat any feelings of isolation.
+Participation in sports or the arts or schooling can help this.

 Making sure you explain to your child what is going on is also vital.
-Not only does it help them to feel more in control and less frightened of what’s going on, but understanding the condition will make it easier for them when other people ask about it.
+This will help them to feel more in control and less frightened of what’s going on.
+Understanding the condition will make it easier for them when other people ask about it.

 And they will ask about it.
 Oh boy, will they ask.

-So what can you do about that?
-Practice how they might respond if people as about it.
+What can you do about that?
+Practice how they might respond if people ask about it.
 This will help them feel prepared and, again, more confident.
 It’s completely up to you and your child how you respond to people in relation to AA.
-If your child want to explain the condition, practice that.
-If they want to tell them it’s not their business, that’s totally fine to.
+If your child wants to explain the condition, practice that.
+If they want to tell them it’s not their business, that’s fine too.
 Get yourself a script that feels comfortable for how you want to deal with it.
-(Pro tip: Siblings should also be included in practice how they’d like respond to people, because they will be asked about it too.)
+(Pro tip: Also get siblings to practice how they’d like to respond to questions because they will be asked about it too.)

 Another hugely useful form of social support is other alopecians.
-Getting in contact with other people and families who are in the exact same boat as you is one of the best things you can do to normalize and stabilize the experience of AA.
-Not only do you get to share feelings with people who have been there and get it, you can build a network with which to ask questions and rely on other people’s expertise.
-I really recommend trying to attend alopecia related events if you can, or interacting via online resources.
+Getting in contact with other people and families who are in the exact same boat is one of the best things you can do to normalize AA.
+You can share feelings with people who have been there and get it.
+You can build a network with which to ask questions and rely on other people’s expertise.
+I recommend attending alopecia related events if you can or interacting via online resources

 My best friend works in a preschool.
 She has this saying that has really changed the way I interact with the kids I come into contact with through my work with alopecia support.